Lockerbie is a Town in south Scotland, 26

 although it is not always open.

-Lockerbie Golf
+Lockerbie Golf Club is

-This is a scenic Parks Course that welcomes
+scenic Parks Course that welcomes visitors with

-visitors with reasonable green fees.
+reasonable green fees.

 Tundergarth Church is under 3 miles